CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 # Interact with Python.

 Python should have been installed and added to PATH.
-To verify this run: `python --version` and recieve an output of:
+To verify this run: `python --version` and receive an output of:

 >Python 3.9.6